coderwine/EFA-CF-ENUM-Interfaces_Adventure_Lesson/ReadMe.md

 **Instructor Notes**
 - **START** in ```StartLesson.md``` - within the **src folder**.
-- Test folder is simply for testing the lesson itself.
-Testing will be a focused, smaller lesson.
 - **TEST Folder**: This is strictly for the lesson build, not for this actual lesson.
   - Testing lesson will include these base builds, but will be a separate repo that the students will pull down and take notes.
 ---